philcryer/randota/README.md

 # randota

-randota = randomize twitter avatar = randomize your Twitter avatar from the commandline
+randota = randomize twitter avatar = randomize your Twitter avatar from the commandline, and automate it using cron

-## Idea
+## Idea1

-I wanted a way to randomly change my Twitter avatar, to a randomly 'glitched' out version, on a set time (currently hourly).
+I wanted a way to randomly change my Twitter avatar, to a randomly 'glitched' out version, on a set time (currently hourly), so I created `glitchedavatar.py`.
 This method requires that you manually glitch the images you want, drop them in a directory, create a new Twitter App to get permissions to change your avatar, then install and use [Tweepy](https://www.tweepy.org/) to do the heavy lifting, all called by `cron`.

+## Idea2

+I wanted a way to update an avatar with a random one, but I took it a step further buy having it update it with a random one, of a person that doesn't exist.
+The new script `getthisperson.py` follows much of the same logic of `glitchedavatar.py`, but this time it pulls a user from [This Person Doesn't Exist](https://thispersondoesntexist.com).
+This is a machine learning project that generates fake people, that look real.
+See the site for more information, it's really facinating.
+To use this script, follow the same stesp below, skipping "Glitch you avatar".

 ## Steps